Nanaimo Bars are one of Canada's favorite confections. The beautiful

-Nanaimo, British Columbia has claimed these squares as their own, telling us on their
+Nanaimo, British Columbia has claimed them as their own.
+The story

-website that it all began when a Nanaimo housewife entered a recipe for
+goes that a Nanaimo housewife entered a recipe for

-chocolate squares in a magazine contest some 35 years ago.
+a chocolate square in a magazine contest.
 She called her

-recipe 'Nanaimo Bars' and when she won the contest, not only did her
+recipe 'Nanaimo Bars'.
+She won the contest, and her "Nanaimo Bars"

-dessert become popular throughout Canada, so did the town they were named
+eventually became popular throughout Canada, as did the town they were named

 after.
 These no-bake, three layered bars

-layer of light custard buttercream, and the crowning glory is a smooth and
+layer of custard buttercream, and the crowning glory is a smooth and

 glossy layer of

-Once this mixture is pressed into a square pan and chilled it is
+Once this mixture is pressed into a pan and chilled, it is

-then covered with a rich layer of buttercream made of butter,
+then covered with a rich layer of buttercream made with butter,

-custard powder (or vanilla pudding powder), and a little milk.
+custard powder, and a little milk (cream).
 An important part of this buttercream is the dried custard powder, which was the invention of an

 Englishman, named Alfred Bird.
 He invented this powder because his wife